datacarpentry/semester-biology/exercises/Making-choices-dna-or-rna-R.md

 language: R
 ---

-Write a function, `dna_or_rna()`, which takes a `sequence` as an argument, that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
-Since all the function will know about the material is the sequence the only way to tell the difference between DNA and RNA is that RNA has the base Uracil (`"u"`) instead of the base Thymine (`"t"`).
-You can check if a string contains a character (or a longer substring) in R using `grepl(substring, string)`.
-Have the function return one of three outputs:
+Write a function that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
+RNA has the base Uracil (`"u"`) instead of the base Thymine (`"t"`), so sequences with u's are RNA, sequences with t's are DNA, and sequences with neither are unknown.

+You can check if a string contains a character (or a longer substring) in R using `grepl(substring, string)`, so `grepl("u", sequence)` will check if the string in the `sequence` variable has the base `u`.

+Name the function `dna_or_rna()` and have it take `sequence` as an argument.
-`"DNA"`, `"RNA"`, or `"UNKNOWN"`.
-Use the function to test each of the following sequences.
+Have the function return one of three outputs: `"DNA"`, `"RNA"`, or `"UNKNOWN"`.
+Add documentation describing what the function does.
+Call the function on each of the following sequences.

 ```
 seq1 <- "ttgaatgccttacaactgatcattacacaggcggcatgaagcaaaaatatactgtgaaccaatgcaggcg"